apache/mesos-site/source/documentation/latest/slave-recovery.md

 As part of this feature, `FrameworkInfo` has been updated to include an optional `checkpoint` field.
 A framework that would like to opt in to checkpointing should set `FrameworkInfo.checkpoint=True` before registering with the master.

-> NOTE: Frameworks that have enabled checkpointing will only get offers from checkpointing slaves.
-So, before setting `checkpoint=True` on FrameworkInfo, ensure that there are slaves in your cluster that have enabled checkpointing.
-> Because, if there are no checkpointing slaves, the framework would not get any offers and hence cannot launch any tasks/executors!

 ## Known issues with `systemd` and POSIX isolation

 There is a known issue when using `systemd` to launch the `mesos-slave` while also using only `posix` isolation mechanisms that prevents tasks from recovering.
 The problem is that the default [KillMode](http://www.freedesktop.org/software/systemd/man/systemd.kill.html) for systemd processes is `cgroup` and hence all child processes are killed when the slave stops.
 Explicitly setting `KillMode` to `process` allows the executors to survive and reconnect.